1NDi60/benzomouse/README.md

 ## Note

 - **No Need to Disable SIP or Authenticated-Root**: Benzomouse does not require you to disable System Integrity Protection (SIP) or authenticated-root.
+These methods were originally required to fix this bug, but Apple has obsoleted them.
+-
 - **Scaled Displays**: I don't use a scaled display, nor do I use an external monitor.
 If needed, you can modify the script to change `hotx-scaled` and `hoty-scaled`.
 Replace the XMLStarlet command with the following:

    ```bash